Why Is Soil So Important to Living Things?

-Soil is incredibly important to all living things, apart from fish.
-Without soil, we would all live on bare rocks or, even worse, lava.
+Why is soil so important to living things, apart from fish?
+It’s simple, really: Without soil, we would all live on bare rocks or, even worse, lava.

 Without soil, the trees could not grow.
 Without trees, the cats would eat all of the birds.
 Without birds, we would have no eggs and all of the cats would starve.

 Building houses would be almost impossible without soil.
 We could build houses on the sand, but they would sink or be washed away.
 We could place the foundations of our houses directly on the rocks, but then we would have no plumbing and nowhere for wastewater to go, leaving us living in houses full of our own urine and excrement.
 Living in the trees would work, but we’ve already noted that the trees would have died out long ago without soil.

 It’s a vicious cycle, and one that humans cannot let happen.
 We must protect our soil in the same way as we protect our seas, our woods and our civil rights.

 Above you can see the countryside of Herefordshire, England, with and without soil.
 Without soil, Herefordshire becomes bleak and lifeless.Original Herefordshire photo by Stuart Wilding/geograph.org.uk, Wikimedia Commons.

 Why Is Soil So Important to Animals, Plants and Human Beings?

 Without soil, there would be no grass for the animals to eat.
 Cows and sheep and goats would all lie dead and rotting on the bare rocks, their bloated bodies decaying in the sun.

 All of the decaying bodies of cows, sheep, goats and probably a few badgers would create diseases including plagues and other frightful pandemics.
 Humans would try to flee from the ever-more potent outbreaks, crushing each other against the merciless rocks as they try to escape.